spatialnetworkslab/vue-gg/docs/core/section.md

 :::

-It is also possible to map data to marks within a Section that does have a `scales` prop.
+It is also possible to map data to marks within a Section that does have `scale-x` or `scale-y` props.
 In that case, the data will be mapped to the scaled local coordinate system:

 ::: v-pre
 ```html{10}